The Fire Of Olympus

 - Music Director

 - Lara Booth

 “My fellow Olympians...”

 The Fire of Olympus; or, On Sticking It To The Man is a new opera by Tim Benjamin, produced by Radius Opera, touring the north of England in 2019.

-Our new project begins with an Ancient Greek legend of Prometheus, and ends up in the very modern world of today — taking in pranksters, subversive protest movements, supermax prisons, and the charm (or otherwise) of our dear leaders: our Presidents.
+A re-imagining of Greek mythology, our new production begins with the Greek legends of Prometheus and Pandora, and ends up in the very modern world of today — taking in pranksters, subversive protest movements, supermax prisons, and the charm (or otherwise) of our dear leaders: our Presidents.

 The Fire of Olympus offers a unique opportunity for amateur singers to take part.